Grounds and Facilities poster

 Third Court, with the Blyth Building on the far side.

-If we invite you for interview, we ask you to take the Archaeology Admissions Assessment at the end of November (e.g. last year's assessment date was 27 November).
-We arrange your assessment automatically so you don’t need to register.
-You complete the assessment remotely and upload your work - you will not need to travel for it.
+If we select you for interview, we will also ask you to take the Archaeology Admissions Assessment in the second half of November (this year's date is Wednesday 20 November 2024).
+We arrange your assessment automatically so you don’t need to do anything to register.
+You complete the assessment remotely (you can complete it at home or at school) and upload your work - you will not need to travel for it.
 Details of how the assessment will work are given to students selected for interview by email.

-Information about the format and content of the Archaeology Admissions Assessment is available in the Undergraduate Archaeology course information.
-See the entry requirements tab.
+Information about the format and content of the Archaeology Admissions Assessment is available on the College admissions assessments page.
 There are some specimen papers available there.
 There are sometimes changes to assessments from year to year - any changes are confirmed by the July before you apply.

 Offers